jmankoff/interaction/assignments/menus.md

 ```

 Note that you do not need to check whether the user clicked on the
 correct menu item when you call endTrial().
+This data will be recorded automatically
+by `ExperimentSession`.

 **Implement onDraw**

 For `onDraw()`, your will do some setup that will allow your
 subclasses to draw properly.
 First, you will need to check if you are
-in the proper state to draw (only draw when in the `SELECTING`
+in the proper state to draw (you should only draw when in the `SELECTING`
 state).

 Next, you really want to draw from the (0,0) location of the menu,